Future Aerospace Oven

 Plane guests love warm meals and airlines have to provide them.
 Large aircrafts are equipped with up to 36 identical ovens.
 Flight attendants are stressed to start each oven and are frequently exposed to hot steam exploding in their face or their arms burning on the side of the door.
 These ovens are part of an throughly engineered ecosystem which is required to withstand great forces and meet aerospace regulations.

-Concept to be realised within 5 years
+To be realised within 5 years

-The future galley in aircrafts
+the future ovens in aircrafts

 When flying becomes increasingly comfortable and tailored towards customers the centre of it will be an array of ovens providing freshly heated meals.
 These ovens will be designed to assist flight attendants being safe, efficient and easy to use.